gray9-6/Pong_Game/README.md

 # Pong_Game
-Created a GUI Application for allows two players to play this game
+Created a GUI Application which allows two players to play this game